FrankOrac/Profitwise-AI-New/docs/completethis.md

 API rate limiting
 Error logging system
 Performance monitoring
-Would you like me to implement any specific feature from this list?
+Would you like me to implement any specific feature from this list

+Interactive tutorials UI
+WebSocket integration